alphagov/government-service-design-manual/service-manual/user-centred-design/resources/creating-accessible-PDFs.md

 ### Check the reflow order

-Use View > Zoom > reflow then check that the PDF still has a logical reading order.
+Use View > Zoom > Reflow then check that the PDF still has a logical reading order.
 Note: It can sometimes be difficult to guarantee a logical reflow order for PDfs with complex content.

 ### Check text descriptions